Ethan136/Python-C-Struct-Converter/README.md

   - The required memory padding between members.
   - The final total size of the struct.
 - **Chunked Hexadecimal Data Input**: Allows inputting hex data in user-defined chunks (1, 4, or 8 bytes) for better readability and ease of entry.
+- **Auto-Padding Hex Input**: Automatically pads shorter hexadecimal inputs with leading zeros to match the expected chunk size (e.g., `12` in a 4-byte field becomes `00000012`).
 - **Configurable Byte Order**: Choose between Little Endian and Big Endian for data interpretation.
 - **Clear Results Display**: Shows the parsed values for each member in both decimal and hexadecimal formats.